pedrohespanhol/website/content/publication/Hypothesis.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Hypothesis Testing Approach to Detecting Collusion in Competitive Environments" publication_short = ""
+publication = "In Proceedings of International Conference on Performance Evaluation Methodologies and Tools (Val- uetools), to appear (2020)" publication_short = ""

 # Abstract and optional shortened version.